radareorg/radare2-book/src/projects/handmade.md

 This setup requires some level of consistency from the users and also must get used to the workflow to avoid

-As long as handmade projects are organized in directories and files it is ideal to use it with git, allowing other people to jump into the same files and have a proper versioned
+As long as handmade projects are organized in directories and files it is ideal to use it with git, allowing other people to jump into the same files and have a proper versioned.

 ### Setup the files